Killerpac/Discord-24-7-Bot/README.md

 - Capable of Playing In Stage Channels
 - Auto-Reconnect if disconnected
 - Easy To Understand Code
-- Capable Of playing Livestreams and Looping Songs
+- Capable Of Looping Songs in a Random Fashion
+- Stops Playback When No One In Channel
 - Simple Play Command

 ## 💁‍♀️ How to use